 If a house is advertised as a unit i.e. €250 per week and a group of tenants sign up for the property together, they are all equally liable for the rent and bills.
 If someone leaves, the remaining tenants must cover the costs.
 It is best to get an individual contract for your own room rather than signing one for the whole house if you are moving in with strangers.

-However if you do have an empty room in the house you can advertise it on the forum or on the Students Union housing list.
+However if you do have an empty room in the house you can advertise it.

 What if the house gets broken into?